warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 2. Perform _Setup/Renew_ even if you not intend to use CompMan as Addin.
 Setting up the basic configuration is obligatory even when the [CompMan.xlsb][1] is directly used
 3. Follow the instructions to identify a _Serviced-RootFolder_ and a dedicated _CompMan-Addin-Folder_

-Once the Add-in is established it will automatically be loaded with the first Workbook opened having it referenced.
-See the Usage below for further required preconditions.
+Once the Add-in is established it will automatically be opened when Excel starts.
+However, the services may still be paused to avoid execution in case of problems (see Usage below for further required preconditions).

 ## Usage
 ### Common preconditions
-Every service will be denied unless the following preconditions are met:
+The update and the export service will be denied unless the following preconditions are met:
-1. The basic configuration - confirmed with each Setup/Renew of the _CompMan-Addin-Folder_ - is complete and valid
+1. The basic configuration - confirmed with each Setup/Renew is complete and valid
 2. The serviced Workbook resides in a sub-folder of the configured _ServicedRootFolder_
 3. The serviced Workbook is the only Workbook in its parent folder
 4. The CompMan services are not _Paused_